cancervariants/fusion-representation/docs/source/terminology.rst

 Chimeric Transcript Fusions
 ###########################
 Chimeric transcript gene fusions are often driven by genomic rearrangements involving two gene loci, resulting in the concatenation of exons from each into a single chimeric transcript.
 This class of fusions is exemplified by well-known clinically-relevant gene fusions such as BCR(hgnc:1014)::ABL1(hgnc:76).
 Other clinically-relevant gene fusions of this type may be driven by RNA processing events in lieu of genomic rearrangements.
 One such event type is read-through transcription (e.g. CTSD(hgnc:2529)::IFITM10(hgnc:40022)) where adjacent genes are transcribed as a single molecule prior to splicing.
 Another event type is trans-splicing (e.g. JAZF1(hgnc:28917)::JJAZ1(hgnc:17101)), where two distinct transcripts are spliced together during processing.
-These alternative mechanisms for creating chimeric transcript fusions are described in these guidelines, but it should be noted that most detected read-through and trans-splicing events are artifactual and/or have little to no known clinical relevance.
+These alternative mechanisms for creating chimeric transcript fusions are described in this specification, but it should be noted that most detected read-through and trans-splicing events are artifactual and/or have little to no known clinical relevance.

 .. figure:: images/chimeric-transcripts.png
    :scale: 50%